Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 Within this there are 9 effective behaviours (competencies) which you will be required to show as follows:

-The Civil Service Success Profiles behaviours are similar to the previous competencies with some changes for example Leadership and Communicating is now just Leadership and Collaborating and Partnering is now called Working Together.
+The Civil Service Success Profiles behaviours are similar to the previous competencies with some changes for example Leadership and Communicating is now just Leadership while Collaborating and Partnering is now called Working Together.

 To a large extent they reflect the previous Competency Framework however the list of ways you can show the effective behaviours is more concise.
-In addition, there will not be any assessment of negative or ineffective behaviours, the focus is on the positive only.
+In addition, there will not be any assessment of negative or ineffective behaviours, the focus is only on the positive.

 You will still be asked competency based interview questions however they will allow for a broader range of content and other elements will be assessed at the same time.
 For example, your answers will be scored not just on a demonstration of the effective behaviours but they will listen for a display of inherent strengths.

-Your interview invite and job description will outline the relevant civil service behaviours for the post.
-Out of the 9 mentioned above you should expect to be examined on between 3 – 5 depending on the role and level.
+Your interview invite, job description and person specification will outline the relevant civil service behaviours for the post.
+Out of the 9 mentioned above you should usually expect to be examined on between 3 – 5 depending on the role and level.

-We suggest that you practice and prepare excellent STAR answers for each of these behaviours, using a relevant and recent example.
-You will learn more about choosing example win InterviewGold.
+We suggest that you practice and prepare excellent STAR interview answers for each of these behaviours, using a relevant and recent example.
+You will learn more about choosing examples with InterviewGold.

 Here are some sample behaviour based civil service interview questions for you to practice with.